Chief Minister of Tamil Nadu: List

 During the term of the fourth assembly on 18 July 1967, the house unanimously adopted and recommended that steps be taken by the state government to secure the necessary amendment to the Constitution of India to change the name of Madras State to Tamil Nadu.
 Accordingly, the Madras State (Alteration of Name) Act, 1968 (Central Act 53 of 1968) was passed by the Parliament of India and came into force on 14 January 1969.
 Consequently, the nomenclature "Madras Legislative Assembly" was changed to "Tamil Nadu Legislative Assembly".
-From 1967 onward, the strength of the assembly continued to remain at 234 plus a nominated member.
+From 1967 onwards, the strength of the assembly continued to remain at 234 plus a nominated member.

 From 1952 to 1986, the state had a parliamentary system of government with two democratically elected houses, the Legislative Assembly and the Legislative Council.
 On 14 May 1986, the state government passed a resolution to abolish the legislative council in the state, which was then moved and adopted by the house.
 On 1 November 1986, Tamil Nadu became a state with a unicameral legislature, and since then, several times, the state government has taken steps to reconstitute the legislative council, but they have failed for so long.
-The Tamil Nadu Legislative Council has not been constituted in the state till date.
+The Tamil Nadu Legislative Council has not been constituted in the state to date.